MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

     Copilot responds with a confirmation that comments are being saved for all time entries.

 1. Refresh the time entry grid to view the latest changes.
+1. All external comments that were generated without any modification by the user, will render along with a **Copilot Sparkle icon** to indicate that they have been generated entirely by Copilot.
+1. Time entries that have external comments generated entirely by Copilot, will be called out to Project Approvers on submission of the entry by using a new field called _"AI Generated Content"_.

 To view previously saved external comments, enter _View comments_ in the chat window.
 Copilot shows all previously saved comments.
 Notice that there's no Copilot icon for them.
 You can review, modify, and then save these comments in a similar way.

 > [!NOTE]
 > Copilot doesn't generate or overwrite any preexisting external comments that are linked to a time entry.
 Those comments are still shown, but the absence of a Copilot icon indicates that Copilot didn't generate them.
+> Time entries that have external comments generated entirely by Copilot will **continue to maintain the Sparkle icon** unless the user modifies the external comment manually.

 ## More resources